-- > Time Zone - Select your local time zone from this pull down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - NTP Server Prior Enter the address for the NTP Server, then the Router will get the time from the NTP Server preferentially.
-In addition, the Router builds in some common NTP Servers, so it can get time automatically once it connects the Internet.
+- > Time Zone - Select your local time zone from this pull down list. - Date - Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - NTP Server Prior Enter the address for the NTP Server, then the Router will get the time from the NTP Server preferentially.
+In addition, for some built-in common NTP Servers, the Router can get time automatically once it connects the Internet.